 The HCAD is divided into 11 sections, several of which ask for personal contact and biographical information.
 The three major sections that require significant preparation are the Personal Statement, Activities List, and Questionnaire.
 Below are detailed overviews of these three sections.

 Whether you are applying to medical school or some other health profession training program, the personal statement is an important piece of qualitative information about you.
-It is therefore worth your while to give it your fullest attention.
+It is therefore important to give it your fullest attention.
 You should plan on devoting significant time to this letter, going through several drafts before you have your final version.
 Share a draft with someone who knows something about writing and/or the health professions and whom you trust to give you honest feedback.
-If you are having trouble getting started, seek help from the Writing Center.
-The Health Careers Advising office keeps a binder with sample essays in University Hall 213.
+If you are having trouble getting started or refining your draft and are a current Brown student, seek help from the Writing Center.
+The Health Careers Advising office keeps a binder with sample essays in University Hall 213 and has several examples on Canvas.

 Tips for Writing your Personal Statement